 Keratoconus contact lenses

 Only in advanced cases of keratoconus or instances where there is a lot of corneal scarring is surgery needed.
 For most cases of keratoconus, special contact lenses are all it takes to restore functional vision.
-Keratoconus contact lenses work by providing a clear lens that acts as a smooth, sphere-shaped surface through which light can pass.
+Keratoconus contacts lenses work by providing a clear lens that acts as a smooth, sphere-shaped surface through which light can pass.
 This corrects the visual distortions caused by keratoconus.
 While in the past there weren’t many choices of contact lenses for keratoconus patients, today at Davis Eyecare Associates we can offer a range of options including rigid gas permeable contact lenses, special design soft lenses, hybrid synergeyes and scleral lenses.